-The Authority held two rounds where counties had the opportunity to apply for CSI Grant funding.
-The first funding round opened on November 30, 2018, and closed on April 30, 2019.
-The second funding round opened on June 3, 2019, and closed on December 2, 2019.
+The Authority held two funding rounds where counties had the opportunity to apply for CSI Grant funding.
+The first funding round opened on November 30, 2018 and closed on April 30, 2019.
+The second funding round opened on June 3, 2019 and closed on December 2, 2019.

 Authority staff held two informational technical assistance webinars, on December 13, 2018, and October 30, 2019, providing an overview of the program and specifics regarding the preparation of an application.
+Additionally, on September 29, 2020 the Authority staff held a "Next Steps" webinar for the CSI Grant Program grantees providing an overview of the disbursement process and the reporting requirements.